 Having a bell on your bike is not only extremely useful to alert others of your presence, but in Toronto it’s also required by law.
-A simple chime will work wonders and people in parked cars who begin to crack open the door will hear it.
+A simple chime will work wonders.
+Especially for people in parked cars who begin to crack open the door will hear it.
 The bell is also helpful in communicating with other bicyclists and zombie-eyed pedestrians who are about to break into a j-walk.

 2. No Fear

 The truth is you can’t do anything in fear.
-If you’re nervous about riding busy streets or along side cars, your mind will subconsciously switch to tunnel vision.
-Your eyes will be fixated on everything in front of you, any distraction from behind or the sides can be startling and make it more difficult to quickly respond to potential incidents.
+If you’re nervous about riding busy streets or alongside cars, your mind will subconsciously switch to tunnel vision.
+Your eyes will be fixated on everything in front of you, any distraction from behind or the sides can be startling.
+As such, it will be more difficult to quickly respond to potential incidents.
 Practice riding next to cars on quiet streets if you feel uncomfortable riding in heavy traffic.

 Being engaged with your environment is really an extension of the previous tip.
 The key to riding in the city is all about having awareness.
 In driving school, everyone is taught to consistently look around, check your blind spots and mirrors.
 The same applies to riding a bicycle.
-Pay attention to what’s coming up behind you, read the flow of traffic and anticipate what lies ahead.
+Pay attention to what’s coming up behind you, read the flow of traffic.
+Anticipate that any door could potentially open.